boolean-uk/js-bank-challenge/README.md

 - Account statement (date, credit or debit amount, balance) printing
 - Create at least one test for every function
 - Ability to generate ordered bank statements between 2 dates
-- Reject withdrawals if the withdraw amount exceeds the available funds.
-Available funds must always be calculated based on a complete transaction history, not a variable or property that gets updated
 - Generate PDFs of bank statements
 - A front-end online banking app